Decentricity/Decentricity/README.md

 - 🤔 I’m looking for help to make [Degenics](http://degenics.com) real.
 - 💬 Ask me about Blockchain.
 - 📫 How to reach me: [Linkedin](http://linkedin.com/in/wpandu)
-- 😄 Politics: Libertarian, Economic Conservative, Social Liberal
+- 😄 Politics: Libertarian, Economic Conservative, Social Center-Left.
 - ⚡ Articles by me or about me at [articles.md](articles.md)